amlun/Ledis/README.md

 # Ledis

-PHPRedis For Laravel / Lumen
+Ledis is a redis driver for Laravel or Lumen,it works with PhpRedis(the PECL Redis Extension).

+Now it supports redis database, cache and queue.

-Similar to:
+You can find that Ledis is Similar to:

 ```
 Illuminate\Redis\Database